hestonhamilton/mcp-shell-aliases/docs/TESTING.md

 # Testing Guide

-This document explains how we verify the FastMCP “bash aliases” server.
+This document explains how we verify the FastMCP “shell aliases” server.
 The goal is to keep feedback fast while exercising the real MCP surfaces that hosts will use.